Ireland plans to redo bank debt proposal

 "Time is not on our side...
 The sacrifices made by the Irish people must not be squandered now."

-Dublin wants to avoid having to pay a politically incendiary 3.1 billion euros ($4.2 billion) a year until 2023 to service a promissory note issued to underwrite failed Anglo Irish Bank and had proposed converting the note into a long-term government bond.
+Dublin wants to avoid having to pay a politically incendiary 3.1 billion euros (2.6 billion pounds) a year until 2023 to service a promissory note issued to underwrite failed Anglo Irish Bank and had proposed converting the note into a long-term government bond.

 The sources said the ECB's Governing Council discussed the plan for the first time at a meeting on Wednesday and Thursday and agreed that it amounted to "monetary financing" of the Irish government, banned under article 123 of the EU treaty.